bagrinsergiu/BitBlox-KB/publishing/third-party-domains/crazy-domains2/index.rst

 ========

-If you purchased a domain from Crazy Domains, you can use it for your BitBlox Landing Page by following a process called domain/subdomain mapping.
-In this process, you'll change a few settings in your Crazy Domains account to tell the domain/subdomain where to point.
+If you purchased a domain from Crazy Domains, then you will have to configure your DNS Settings so that your domain points to your landing page.

 .. contents::
     :local:
     :backlinks: top

 1. `Log in to your BitBlox account <https://www.bitblox.me/welcome//>`__
 2. In your dashboard, click **Edit Page** on your Landing Page